isonno/Weasure/UPS/README.md

 delete the `return` in `UpdateMeasurements`, and make sure Weasure is connected to your serial port.

 The UPS API is documented in the [UPS Rates and Services Online guide](https://www.ups.com/gec/techdocs/pdf/RatesandServiceHTML.pdf).

+**Note** This was implemented in Python 2 many years ago.
+There's no guarentee this code still runs or UPS still supports the same web APIs.